-England in the wave of migration following the Norman Conquest of 1066.
+Merbles is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Merbles family lived in Cheshire, at the manor of Marple which dates back to the 13th century when it was then known as Merpille and literally meant "pool or stream at the boundary," having derived from the Old English "maere" + "pyll."
-CITATION[CLOSE]

 Early Origins of the Merbles family

 The surname Merbles was first found in Cheshire where they held a family seat as Lords of the Manor of Marple, more anciently spelt Merpul.
 The first record of ownership of the estates was when Randle, Earl of Chester granted the manorial rights to Robert of Stockport.
 This is most likely the earliest scion of the Marple family name.
 He sold the estate to Sir George Vernon, known as 'The King of the Peak' Chief of one those rugged east Cheshire families who controlled the forests of Cheshire and Derbyshire.
 Marple Hall remains, and in the 19th century was the seat of the notable Isherwood family, having previously been the seat of the Bradshaws.

 Interestingly, one of the theories of the origin of Agatha Christie's fictional character Miss Marple was that it was taken the name from a family named Marple, who lived at Marple Hall near her sister Madge's home at Abney Hall.

 Early History of the Merbles family